-Let's Encrypt uses the ACME protocol to prove control of each requested name before it issues a short-lived certificate.
+Let's Encrypt uses the ACME protocol to prove control of each requested name before it issues a certificate.
 With the Apache plugin, certbot can request the certificate, update the matching virtual host, store the certificate material under /etc/letsencrypt/live/, and leave renewal to the packaged systemd timer.

 Related: How to secure Apache web server